Find out when transactions involving land and buildings are exempt from VAT.

 4.4.1 Parking supplied together with the zero-rated sale or long lease of a new dwelling

-If you’re making a zero-rated sale or long lease of a building designed as a dwelling or number of dwellings (see Notice 708: buildings and construction) and you supply a garage or other parking facility to the purchaser of the dwelling, you can zero rate the garage or other parking facility if both:
+If you’re making a zero-rated sale or long lease of a building designed as a dwelling or number of dwellings (see Buildings and construction (VAT Notice 708)) and you supply a garage or other parking facility to the purchaser of the dwelling, you can zero rate the garage or other parking facility if both:

 - the garage or parking facility is reasonably close to the dwelling